 Welcome to Okayama — the Sunshine Prefecture.
 Blessed with the calm Seto Inland Sea to the south and forested mountains inland, Okayama offers a rare combination of deep history, magnificent nature, and authentic daily life that most international visitors never discover.

-Kurashiki — Back to the 19th Century Just 20 minutes by train from Okayama Station, you step back in time.
+Just 20 minutes by train from Okayama Station, you step back in time.
 In the heart of Kurashiki’s historic district, old merchant storehouses line a tranquil canal — once the center of Japan’s textile trade.
 Browse artisan shops, taste fine local sake, and soak in the atmosphere where historic and modern Japan meet side by side.
-Art lovers should not miss the Ohara Museum, home to a remarkable collection including m
+Art lovers should not miss the Ohara Museum, home to a remarkable collection of Western and Japanese masterpieces.

 Bicchu Matsuyama Castle — A View That Takes Your Breath Away After a 25-minute hike through forested mountain paths, you arrive at one of only 12 surviving original castle keeps in all of Japan.
 The view from the top of Bicchu Matsuyama Castle in Takahashi is simply heartbreaking in its beauty — and on misty mornings, the castle appears to float above the clouds.